DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 ```
 Providers may submit extended declarations for ECTs on an extended schedule, providing they meet certain criteria.

 Qualifying ECTs will have had their induction extended as a result of having not yet met the Teachers’ standards, and need additional support to meet the standards.
-These ECTs must be placed onto one of the available [‘extended schedules’](/api-reference/ecf/schedules-and-milestone-dates.html#extended-schedules) for ECF.
+These ECTs must be placed onto one of the available [‘extended schedules’](/api-reference/ecf/schedules-and-milestone-dates.html#extended-schedules).

-Providers may submit an extended declaration (subject to meeting the engagement criteria) for each extended term until the ECT has completed their induction, up to a maximum of three extensions.
+Providers may submit an extended declaration (subject to meeting the engagement criteria) for each extended term until the ECT has completed their induction, up to a maximum of 3 extensions.
 On completing induction, the provider should submit a completion declaration for the final term.

 Providers may submit extended declarations using the following values in the `declaration_type` field on the [participant declaration request body](/api-reference/reference-v3.html#schema-participantdeclarationrequest):